 The group's policies are made available on the PLC website, including policies on human rights and modern slavery.
 Additional policies will be made available on the PLC website in the upcoming year.

-As part of the group's on-going monitoring and due diligence process, we have developed through the Supplier Portal.
+As part of the group's on-going monitoring and due diligence process, we have developed policies for suppliers to adhere to.
+These policies are made available to suppliers to view through the Supplier Portal.